The Best Time To Visit Antigua: The Complete Guide

 antigua wind graph

 The dry season runs from December to May - or the winter and spring months.
 If you want to escape winter, this would be the best time, as the weather is usually warmer and the chance of rain is less likely.
 The weather is always exceptionally pleasant during this season, and the warm waters of the Caribbean Sea are even calmer.
-Expect more crowds in the dry season, which is perfect if you are looking for a party!
+Expect more crowds in the dry season, which is great if you want a more social vacation.

 There really isn’t a bad time to visit Antigua based on the weather.
 However, if you’re not willing to brave a few days of moderate rain, or if you're looking for a lively vibe, you may want to avoid the low season.
 If your dream is to catch a tan on one of the 365 beaches, the dry season from December to May is your best bet – although the beaches might be a bit more crowded than usual.